DevoInc/browser-sdk/README.md

 // do something with the client
 ```

-### Credentials
+## Credentials

-You need to be a customer to connect to the API.
+There are several ways to use the Devo SDK in the browser.
+All of them require a working set of credentials.
 You can obtain your API key and API secret from [Devo](https://www.devo.com/):
 go to the "Administration/Credentials" section,
 and then to